-Note: This recipe is especially for kids with diabetes, but can be a nutritious part of almost anyone's diet.
+Note: This recipe is especially for teens with diabetes, but can be a nutritious part of almost anyone's diet.

-This low-sodium recipe counts as only ½ carbohydrate exchange, so it can be served with a favorite side dish!
+This low-sodium recipe counts as only ½ carbohydrate exchange.
+This leaves room for you to serve it with your favorite side dish!

 Prep time: 30 minutes